Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - Trinity

-Building up TTA gauge is generally not useful in runs since using the TTA attack takes so much time.
+Building up TTA gauge might have a situational use for activating certain glitches in speedruns, but for that purpose you'd rather just have Confluence on your character's weapon.
 Also, there's no TTA in Gauntlet-mode, so this trait is extra useless there.

 # Character tier lists